oscaribv/pyaneti/README.md

 ## ** Science  with pyaneti **
 * Nespral et al., 2016, _Mass determination of K2-19b and K2-19c from radial velocities and transit timing variations_, A&A, submitted, (http://arxiv.org/abs/1604.01265)
+* Barragán et al, 2016, _EPIC 211391664b: A 32-M⊕ Neptune-sized planet in a 10-day orbit transiting an F8 star_, AAS, submitted, (http://arxiv.org/abs/1608.01165)

+## ** Acknowledgements **
+* to Davide Gandolfi, for his support and motivation to create this code.
+* to Hannu Parviainen, to help me to interpret the first result of the PDF of the MCMC chains.
+I learned a lot!
+* to Mabel Valerdi, to help me with as the first pyaneti user, to detect bugs and errors in this manual.

+**THANKS!**